 E is for Earth

 Celebrate Earth by painting the letter E with blues and greens to resemble our planet.
 The first time I tried this, it was like bringing a mini Earth into my living room!
+If you enjoy seasonal crafts, you might also love exploring some creative orange pumpkin painting ideas.

 E is for Elephant